Fundamentals

 Valid Usage for Strings

-Any parameter that is a pointer to char
+Any parameter that is a pointer to char must be a finite sequence of

 values terminated by a null character, or if explicitly called out in the

-Specification, can be NULL
+Specification, can be NULL.

 Strings specified as UTF-8 encoded must not contain invalid UTF-8 sequences.
 See String Representation for additional information about strings.